guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 It comes pretty much all set for you, we usually want to use Linux Operating System and the version 2.0 - For the language, they don't have Official C++ Support, but we can use it anyway.
 If you want to, you go on *Other* and submit C++ as a language request.

-Read carefully what Circle CI is saying to you.
+Now we have to do as Circle CI says:

 > Create a folder named .circleci and add a fileconfig.yml (so that the filepath be in .circleci/config.yml).

-Unfortunately, there isn't a sample `config.yml` file for our project settings, so I will guide through it.
+Unfortunately, there isn't a sample `config.yml` file for our project settings, so I will guide you through it.
 If you aren't very familiar with .yml files, I suggest that you [read more](http://yaml.org) about it.
-Also, if you aren't very familiar with docker or containers, I suggest you [to be](https://www.docker.com). *Please, consider learning more about Docker, we will be using it but we won't be using nearly 1% of its capacities, docker's main page title is: Build, Ship, and Run Any App, Anywhere - Pretty powerful, eh?*
+Also, if you aren't very familiar with docker or containers, I suggest you [to be](https://www.docker.com). *Please, consider learning more about Docker, we will be using it but we won't be using nearly 1% of its capacities, As you can read on docker's main page: Build, Ship, and Run Any App, Anywhere - Pretty powerful, eh?*

 #### Configuring with the config.yml file

-For testing in the CI, it is used docker, we are going to use *debian:stretch* docker image, which is a simple Linux Image with few functionalities, so we are going to need to install what we are effectively going to use: **sudo**, **gcc and g++** and, finally, **cmake**.
+For testing in the Circle CI, a docker container is used, we are going to use the image *debian:stretch*, which is a simple Linux Image with few functionalities, so we are going to need to install what we are effectively going to use: **sudo**, **gcc and g++** and, finally, **cmake**.

-Every .yml file begins with the current version, which for this case is 2.
+Every .yml file begins with the current version, which for this case is `version 2`.

-`version: 2`

-Now we need to define our jobs, a job is a task executed on the continuous integration environment.
+Now we need to define our **jobs**, a job is a task executed on the continuous integration environment.
 We will call our job *build* and, for this simple scenario, we are going to do pretty much everything in this job.
-The build job needs to have a defined docker image and its steps, our steps are:
+The build job needs to have a defined docker image and its steps are:

 1. Installing SUDO
 2. Installing GCC and G++